aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-google-custom-cloud.md

 #### Set up your custom cloud's availability

-Select in what projects you'll be able to use your new custom cloud as a hosting cloud for services.
+Select in which projects you'll be able to use your new custom cloud as a hosting cloud for services.
 In the projects where you enable your custom cloud, you can create new services in the custom cloud or migrate your existing services to the custom cloud if your service and networking configuration allows it.
 For more information on migrating your